jundalisay/superb/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 Normally, what Kant calls impure a priori knowledge is called a posteriori knowledge **from memory**.

-But this memory would destroy transendence, and so he instead disregards memory and instead places the fact or idea within the metaphysical soul itself.
+But this memory would destroy his idea of transendence.
+And so, he disregards memory and instead places the fact or idea within the metaphysical soul itself.

 If each soul were a laptop, then Kant's system would force all laptops to save everything to a cloud server, as the Transcendental Memory, instead of to its own local memory.

 In such a case, the laptop is a ‘thin-client’ and is a mere extension of the cloud server **and not an independent computer**.
-Its new data comes a posteriori  from its keyboard and mic, while its old data comes a priori from the cloud server itself (which matches Kant's definition).
+- Its new data comes a posteriori from its keyboard and mic
+- Its old data comes a priori from the cloud server itself (which matches Kant's definition).

 Instead of the laptop doing the normal logic and processing of its old data and ideas, it would be done by the Transcendent cloud server and merely fed down to the laptop.
 The powerful server would then have more resources to do its own kind of Transcendent Analysis and Transcendent Logic that is superior to the logic of the tiny laptop.

 **But this is what Theology and organized religions do.**